 Retainer Fees, Contingency Fees, and Flat Fees

 Cases that involve multiple court appearances and document filings are often charged on a retainer fee basis.
-The attorney should give you a written retainer agreement, explaining how he will charge and what will happen if your retainer fee is reduced to zero before the case is completed.
+The attorney should give you a written retainer agreement, explaining how they will charge and what will happen if your retainer fee is reduced to zero before the case is completed.

-An attorney might quote a flat fee for jobs that won't require ongoing representation -- the cases are one-time events.
+An attorney might quote a flat fee for jobs that won't require ongoing representation—the cases are one-time events.
 A lawyer might charge a flat fee to form and register a corporation for you or to handle a real estate transaction.
 You may be charged an additional fee if unexpected and unforeseen complications arise.
 Flat fees are typically nonrefundable.

 Other Fees and Expenses

 Attorneys' fees rarely include extra, regardless of how they're charged.
 Costs like court filing fees and expert fees are typically billed against your retainer fee in addition to the attorney's time.
 These costs are usually reclaimed in contingency fee cases as well, in addition to the percentage the attorney charges.
-The lawyer may pay these costs on your behalf, then reimburse himself from your retainer, or he may ask you to write another check when the time comes to pay them.
+The lawyer may pay these costs on your behalf, then reimburse themselves from your retainer, or they may ask you to write another check when the time comes to pay them.